the French flag book cover

 He reserves this title for only two sciences: There remain, therefore, algebra and arithmetic as the only sciences, in which we can carry on a chain of reasoning to any degree of intricacy, and yet preserve a perfect exactness and certainty 2.

-It is in the next section that we encounter an essential passage in A Treatise of Human Nature, in which Hume develops an idea that will cause scandal, down the centuries: his critique of the notion of causality.
+It is in the next section that we encounter one of the most important passages in A Treatise of Human Nature, in which Hume develops an idea that has caused scandal down the centuries: his critique of the notion of causality.

-This is probably one of the starting points of the Critique of Pure Reason, as Kant strives to restore the causal relation to its full legitimacy, against the Humean critique.
+It is probably one of the starting points of the Critique of Pure Reason, as Kant strives to restore the causal relation to its full legitimacy against the Humean critique.

-Without further ado let us examine this famous doctrine that challenges the notion of causality.
+Let us turn at once to this celebrated doctrine that challenges the notion of causality.

 Between fire and smoke, there is a causal relationship: fire is the cause of smoke.
-Where does it come from that we assume such a relationship between two things?
+What leads us to posit such a relationship between two things?

-Hume assumes two necessary conditions: contiguity and succession.
+Hume identifies two necessary conditions: contiguity and succession.

-- Contiguity: we cannot imagine a causal relationship between two objects that are too far apart in space and time.
+- Contiguity: we cannot conceive of a causal relationship between two objects that are too far apart in space and time.

 - Succession: the cause precedes the effect.